EdgyGuy19/IMAGI/README.md

 - **Developer:** Edgar Palynski ([EdgyGuy19](https://github.com/EdgyGuy19))
 - **Key Libraries:**
   - Rust: clap, serde, reqwest, tokio
-  - Python: fastapi, uvicorn, openai, google-generativeai, pydantic
+  - Python: fastapi, uvicorn, openai, google-generativeai, pydantic, google-genai
 - **Inspiration:** Created as a more efficient alternative to RepoBee

 *This project was developed to improve the assignment grading workflow for KTH teaching assistants.*